3 insights, 2 findings, 1 action (February 6, 2020)

 It will help answer two questions every individual needs to answer: when to retire and what that looks like.

-It can provide an opportunity to evaluate the prospects of continued employment to supplement income.
+It can provide an opportunity to evaluate continued employment prospects to supplement income.

 It can clarify retirement goals and inspire greater focus on actions that advance progress toward goals.